ronangrant/mcp-svelte-docs/README.md

 3. **Configuration Path Issues**
    - Ensure paths in your configuration are absolute and correct
    - Verify the Node.js path is correct (use `which node` to find it)

-4. **Custom Documentation URL Issues**
-   - Ensure the URL points to a valid text file
-   - The text file should be formatted in a way that's compatible with OpenAI's Retrieval API
-   - Check that the URL is accessible from your server

 ## License